Billy Williams: Chicago Cubs

 In each season from 1961 to 1973, Williams hit at least 20 home runs and drove in 84 or more runs.
 His batting swing was smooth and efficient, with quick wrist action that allowed him to hit for both average and power despite his slender frame.
 Early in his career, this earned him the nickname "Sweet-Swinging Billy Williams", sometimes shortened to "Sweet Williams" or "Sweet Billy".
 His nickname was later referenced in the subtitle of his autobiography.
 He was also nicknamed "Sweet-Swinging Billy from Whistler", in reference to his birthplace in Alabama.
 On July 17, 1966, in the second game of a road doubleheader against the St. Louis Cardinals, Williams hit for the cycle in the Cubs' 7-2 win, scoring after each hit; it was the seventh cycle by a Cubs player, the first natural cycle, and the second by a left-handed hitter.
 On May 21, 1968, he set a major league record by playing his 695th consecutive game in the outfield.
 On July 4, in a 7-4 loss to the Phillies, he broke Bill Nicholson's team record of 205 home runs by a left-handed hitter.
 On August 21, in the second game of a doubleheader against the Atlanta Braves, he had a career-high seven RBI in the Cubs' 13-5 win.
-On September 10, Williams had the only three-home-run game of his career in an 8-1 win over the New York Mets, with the last coming off Nolan Ryan; the previous day, he had made four hits including a double and a pair of home runs in a 10-3 win over the Phillies.
+On September 10, Williams had the only three-home-run game of his career in an 8-1 win over the New York Mets, with the last coming off Nolan Ryan; the previous day, he had had four hits, including a double and a pair of home runs, in a 10-3 win over the Phillies.
 The five home runs in consecutive games tied a major league record.
 On April 9, 1969, Williams had a career-high four doubles, tying another major league record, in the Cubs' 11-3 win over the Phillies.
 On June 29, in the second game of a doubleheader against the Cardinals, Williams played in his 896th consecutive game, breaking Stan Musial's NL record; he belted four hits including a double and a pair of triples in the Cubs' 12-1 victory.
 On September 5, his two home runs and two doubles accounted for all of the Cubs' hits in their 9-2 loss to the Pirates.